ELS-RD/kernl/experimental/benchmarks/README.md

 The script is based on the official [demo script](https://github.com/facebookincubator/AITemplate/tree/main/examples/03_bert).

 The model do not support `attention_mask`, so we don't use it in benchmarks.
-It is important to keep in mind that `attention mask` adds operations on top of an already computation bounded kernel.
+It is important to keep in mind that `attention mask` adds operations on top of an already computation bounded kernel, in particular for long sequence length inputs.
 Said otherwise, it would likely make it slower.
 Moreover, without `attention mask`, batch inference is useless right now.
 There is a multithreads mode which would get much more overhead than batch mode (launching n threads times more kernels).